Hawaii Life Policies and Procedures

 4.7 Vacations or Illness

-When Associates take vacation or are off-island for more than two (2) days, they should notify the Broker-In-Charge or Principal Broker in writing.
-All Associates will assign their current listings, escrows, Buyers, etc. to another Associate to handle in their absence.
-A written agreement between the Associates shall be used to designate the monetary arrangements between the Associates.
-In the absence of a pre-arranged written agreement, the Principal Broker reserves the right to designate an Associate to provide service in the event that no one has been named and determine the appropriate commission split(s) based upon the service provided.
+When Associates take vacation or are off-island, or in the case of prolonged illness or absence for other reasons, they should notify a Broker-In-Charge or Director of Sales.
+While technology allows us to handle a lot of "work" remotely, there are still tasks that need to be handled by "boots on the ground."
+Associates should have an agreement with a colleague in writing around the fulfillment of those tasks during their absence.
+In the absence of a written agreement, the Principal Broker reserves the right to designate an Associate to provide service in the event that no one has been named and determine the appropriate commission split(s) based upon the service provided.
 Generally the split determined by the Principal Broker will be 50/50 between the Associates.